Madrid Distinction

 The Madrid Distinction (Distintivo de Madrid) was one of the highest military awards of the Second Spanish Republic.
 It was a decoration related to the Laureate Plate of Madrid. which was established by the Second Spanish Republic in order to reward courage.
 In the same manner as the Laureate Plate it was named after Madrid, the capital of Spain, owing to the city symbolizing valour and the defence of the Spanish Republic during the long Siege of Madrid throughout the Spanish Civil War.

 History

 The Distintivo de Madrid was first awarded in January 1938 to certain warships of the loyalist fleet as well as to their crew members for their role in the Battle of Cape Palos.
 Meanwhile the admiral of the Spanish Republican Navy, Luis González de Ubieta, was awarded the Laureate Plate of Madrid for the same action.

-The war ended in April the following year with the defeat of the Spanish Republic by the rebel faction and this meant the end of the short existence of this military award.
+The war ended in April the following year with the defeat of the Spanish Republic by the rebel faction, which meant the end of the short existence of this military award.
 Unlike the Laureate Plate of Madrid, the Madrid Distinction displayed the former coat of arms of Madrid and not the red star, a symbol often associated with communist ideology.